graste/composer-download-example/README.md

 ## Let Composer download a file via custom repository/package

-Composer works with repositories and packages.
-It defaults to [packagist.org](https://packagist.org), but allows definition of custom repositories and packages in root `composer.json` files.
-You define a custom repository with a package name and version and a `dist` location of type `file` with URL and checksum:
+Composer as a dependency manager works with [repositories and packages](https://getcomposer.org/doc/05-repositories.md).
+It defaults to [packagist.org](https://packagist.org) as the only registered repository, but allows definition of custom repositories and packages in root `composer.json` files.
+You define a custom repository with a package `name` and `version` and a `dist` location of type `file` with URL and checksum:

 ```json
 {